mnot/I-D/variants/draft.md

 This appendix defines the required information to use existing proactive content negotiation mechanisms (as defined in {{!RFC7231}}, Section 5.3) with the `Variants` header field.

+## Accept {#content-type}

+This section defines handling for `Accept` variants, as per {{!RFC7231}} Section 5.3.2.

+To perform content negotiation for Accept given a request-value and available-values:

+1. Let preferred-available be an empty list.
+2. Let preferred-types be a list of the types in the request-value, ordered by their weight, highest to lowest, as per {{!RFC7231}} Section 5.3.2 (omitting any coding with a weight of 0).
+If "Accept" is not present or empty, preferred-types will be empty.
+If a type lacks an explicit weight, an implementation MAY assign one.
+3. If preferred-types is empty, append "*/*".
+4. For each preferred-type in preferred-types:
+   1. If any member of available-values matches preferred-type, using the media-range matching mechanism specified in {{!RFC7231}} Section 5.3.2 (which is case-insensitive), append those members of available-values to preferred-available (preserving the precedence order implied by the media ranges' specificity).
+5. Return preferred-available.

 ## Accept-Encoding {#content-encoding}

 This section defines handling for `Accept-Encoding` variants, as per {{!RFC7231}} Section 5.3.4.